Climate Monitoring and Assessment

 Additional indicators of climate change related to ecological impacts may include

-- the spatial distribution of select climate-sensitive fish species, and
+• The spatial distribution of select climate-sensitive fish species.

-Additional indicators of the social conditions affected by climate conditions may include
+Additional indicators of climate change related to social conditions may include

-- the frequency of tidal flooding in four coastal cities and
+• The frequency of tidal flooding in coastal cities.

 Management Strategy

-- assessing climatic trends, documenting observed changes and conducting climate vulnerability assessments of the Chesapeake Bay ecosystem;
+• Assessing climatic trends, documenting observed changes and supporting climate vulnerability assessments of the Chesapeake Bay ecosystem.

 Logic & Action Plan